-When developing policies schools should ensure they are compliant with regulations.
+When developing policies schools should ensure compliance with regulations.
 The contents and maintenance of the school attendance register is governed by the Education (Pupil Registration) (England) Regulations 2006.
-These regulations set out if a pupil is unable to attend school by reason of sickness, if so, their absence is likely to be treated as authorised.
+These regulations set out if a pupil is unable to attend school by reason of sickness.
+If genuinely sick, their absence is likely to be treated as authorised.

-The Department for Education is clear that schools should authorise absences due to illness unless schools have genuine cause for concern about the genuineness of an illness.
-If the authenticity of illness is in doubt, schools can request parents provide medical information to support illness.
+The Department for Education is clear that schools should authorise absences due to illness unless they have genuine cause for concern about children’s illnesses.

 Providing medical information does not give automatic authorisation for the child to be absent from school, in law it is only the Head Teacher that can authorise an absence.
 If the Head Teacher doubts reasons given, they have not heard from parents about the absence, or the child is frequently absent from school, they may not authorise the absence.
 In these circumstances the absence is likely to be recorded as unauthorised (code O), which could lead to legal action.